AlAgilly/yues_website/README.md

 - redirect links to their respective urls
 - bold the mobile staff titles

+Teams
+---
+- Figure out how to ease the hover transition in and out

 Other
 ---
 - Clean up finished files and add comments
 - add favicon
 - document steps to do shit!
 - remind ppl to add things to notion when updating it
-- add an "opponent" prop
+- add an "opponent" prop on notion

 </td>
 <td>